 Next, add your phone number.
 Be very careful to add your dental practice’s correct phone number and not just any phone number from your staff.
 Many dental marketing campaigns rely on call tracking to partially verify the success of the planned strategy.

-If you are using a phone number to track calls during a Search Engine Optimization campaign, use that one as the primary phone number in your Google My Business profile to track all calls coming through your listing.
+If you are using a phone number to track calls during a Search Engine Optimization campaign, use that one as the primary phone number in your Google Business Profile profile to track all calls coming through your listing.

 Please, don’t forget about adding a link to your website.
-We said it before, and we want to emphasize it here: a Google My Business profile should serve as a complement to your website.
+We said it before, and we want to emphasize it here: a Google Business Profile profile should serve as a complement to your website.

 When you add a link to your listing, you give users an easy way to reach your website.
 If you want to optimize your Dental Marketing campaign, you will need to measure traffic to your website.
-To differentiate organic visits from those coming from your Google My Business listing, you should add this to your link:
+To differentiate organic visits from those coming from your Google Business Profile listing, you should add this to your link:

-UTMs are resources available to us all, but we won’t go into detail over them.
+UTMs are resources available to us all, but we won’t go into detail about them.
 However, you should know that this portion of your website’s link is significant because it will allow Google Analytics to classify traffic to your website.

 … a little bit of that